 Get permission and give credit when sharing a referral’s source.

 Be careful using the word “networking”: The overuse of this word makes some contacts wary.
 Think of seeking advice, making connections and building relationships.

-Informational interviews are basically extended conversations with your network of contacts which help you gather information first-hand from people who do the work in which you are interested.
+Informational interviews - or “curious conversations” - are basically extended conversations with your network of contacts that help you gather information first-hand from people who do the work in which you are interested.
 Just as you would for a job interview, you should prepare for an informational interview:

 Research: Assess yourself, your purpose for contacting your network, what you have to offer your contact and your goals.
 Also research your contact’s career field, specific employers and background in preparation for asking well-informed questions.
 Use the Internet, library, CCPD staff, alumni, etc.

 Resumes: Bring some copies to your interview to provide background information to your contact, reinforce points of your introduction, and potentially get a critique.

 Attire: Dress on the conservative side, clean and presentable.
 You wouldn’t go wrong in a business suit, though business casual is more common.